neoking89/owlsight/README.md

 - Added `track_model_usage` to config:main, which can be used to track usage of the model, like the amount of words generated, total time spent etc.
 - Added possibility to pass complete directories as argument to mediatypes, like so: [[image:directory/containing/images]]
 - Add owl_models() function to python interpreter for displaying all Huggingface models in the cache directory.

+**2.?**

+- Add `owl_save_namespace` `owl_load_namespace` functions to save and load all variables inside the Python interpreter.
+This is useful if you want to save any code created by a model.
+Or load a namespace from a previous session.
+- Added `main:sequence_on_loading` to the configuration json.
+This allows execution of a sequence of keys on loading a config through the `load` option in the Owlsight main-menu.
+TIP: above option can be used to load a sequence of different models as "agents", where every config can be threaded as a different agent with their own role.
+In theory, every action in Owlsight can be automated through this option.

 If you encounter any issues, feel free to shoot me an email at v.ouwendijk@gmail.com